CodeFoodPixels/node-promise-mysql/README.md

 `pool.on`: Add a listener to the pool object.
 See [mysqljs/mysql documentation](https://github.com/mysqljs/mysql#pool-events) for events that may be listened for.

+### poolConnection object methods

+In addition to the [methods in the connection object](#connection-object-methods), poolConnections also has the following method:

+`poolConnection.release`: Release a connection back to the pool.
+See [mysqljs/mysql documentation](https://www.npmjs.com/package/mysql#pooling-connections)

 ### poolClusterOptions object

 The options used to create a pool cluster.
 See [mysqljs/mysql documentation](https://www.npmjs.com/package/mysql#poolcluster-options)